 Like many Americans, he thought that persistent heartburn and acid reflux were simply an inconvenience.
 Brent’s doctor prescribed proton pump inhibitors (PPIs) to address the reflux.
 But he didn’t conduct an endoscopy.
 At least, not until five years later when Brent had trouble swallowing.
 And that’s when Brent was diagnosed with Stage IV Esophageal Cancer that had metastasized to his liver.

 Brent was determined to fight – enduring 25 radiation treatments, 10 different types of chemotherapy, 1 biological drug, 1 experimental drug, along with a few small surgeries.
 In the midst of treatment, Brent inspired those around him by riding his bike to almost all of his radiation treatments and many chemo treatments.
 He biked 25 miles to raise money for cancer research, and completed a mile swim in a relay triathlon.
 But his determination could not beat the cancer.

-Ten years ago today, Brent Sharpless turned 37, celebrating his last birthday on earth.
+Thirteen years ago today, Brent Sharpless turned 37, celebrating his last birthday on earth.
+Today he should be 50 years old.
 Esophageal Cancer robbed him of his remaining years – and those who love him the chance to see their dreams realized.
 He passed away less than 14 months after his diagnosis on June 29, 2011.

 We wish we could tell you Brent’s story is unusual.
 But it’s not.

 The type of Esophageal Cancer caused by reflux disease is the fastest-increasing cancer among American men and one of the deadliest.
 Sadly, we are now even seeing patients in their teens diagnosed at Stage IV.